cybergodai/cybergodai/README.md

 2. Test the setup to ensure Chrome runs securely in the container.

 Outcome: The system will have a secure, sandboxed environment ready for isolated application execution.

+We also had added 2 uninstalls:
+1. Uninstall just for LXC container that was created named "my-container" python script "stop_delete_container.py" , if you wish to delete this container and re-run the install_lxc_chrome_x12.py you can just activate the command sudo python3 stop_delete_container.py and everything that was done by python script "install_lxc_chrome_x12.py" will be removed under Ubuntu, and then you can re-run the script "install_lxc_chrome_x12.py"
+2. We also added C# script to completely remove Ubuntu 24.04 and also remove WSL environment named "uninstall.cs".
+In order to use the script uninstall.cs you need to create directory in your Windows for example C:\Users\your user\Documents\cybergod uninstall then please with your right mouse button click on the Start button in Windows choose powershell admin

 Supported Platforms